zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 ============================

 In case of modules which are multi-instance and instances are widely used across the system enabling logs will lead to flooding.
-Logger provide the tools which can be used to provide filtering on instance level rather than module level.
+The logger provides the tools which can be used to provide filtering on instance level rather than module level.
 In that case logging can be enabled for particular instance.